Grizzly Tales for Gruesome Kids (book): The Spaghetti Man

 The next day, Timothy is still at the table with the day-old toast in front of him.
-He tries to get rid of it: he throws it in the bin, he sneaks out of the house and shoved it in a postman's bag, and tried to feed it to the goldfish, but the toast would still return to his plate.
-The next day, Mr. King went to work and Mrs. King left to go shopping.
-Now that Timothy is home alone, he sets out his revenge: he empties the fridge into a bin bag and stuffs it behind his parents' bed; he breaks every lightbulb in the house with rocks from the garden and kicks the cat; he graffities into a door with a screwdriver; and goes to the bathroom to flood it.
-The latch on the front door unlocks.
-Timothy hears it and stands triumphant as the bathwater rises, excited to see his mother's reaction to catching him in the act.
-When the bath overflows, the bathroom door flies open.
-No one is there, apart from the smell of flour and spaghetti.
+He tries to get rid of it: he throws it in the bin, he sneaks out of the house and shoves it in a postman's bag, and tries to feed it to the goldfish, but the toast always returns to his plate.
+The next day, Mr. King goes to work and Mrs. King leaves to go shopping.
+Now that Timothy is home alone, he sets out his revenge: he empties the fridge into a bin bag and stuffs it behind his parents' bed; he breaks every lightbulb in the house with rocks from the garden and kicks the cat; he breaks a door with a screwdriver; and goes to the bathroom to flood it.
+As he finishes doing so, the latch on the front door unlocks.
+Timothy hears it and, believing it to be his mother, stands triumphant as the bathwater rises, excited to see her reaction.
+But when the bath overflows and the bathroom door flies open, no one and nothing is there, save for the smell of flour and spaghetti.
+When Timothy's mother comes home and finds the house in shambles, she turns off the taps, calling out for her son in vain.

 Timothy wakes up in a room full of children with labels of food on their clothes.
-A girl with red, curly hair named Rachael explains they are in Italy and will be turned into food by the Spaghetti Man.
+A girl with red, curly hair explains they are in Italy and will be turned into food by the Spaghetti Man.
 She shows off her curly twirls label and points out Timothy's lasagna one.
-Timothy gags at the thought of lasagna and attempts to start a revolt, jumping onto a table and yelling at the room full of children that they have been lied to and should leave.
-But in the doorway behind him stands a smug chef with a maniacal laugh smacking flour off his hands.
-That night, Venetian citizens sleep as the abandoned factory chugs and whirred until sunrise, as the black car leaves and re-entered through the open gates.
-Back home in the UK, Mr and Mrs. King's lives improve, now their son is not around to throw his food and yell about how much he hates them; Mrs King notices Timothy is gone but never tells her busy husband.
-When he goes back to work one morning, she visits the shops to look for some lasagna for that night's dinner.
+Timothy gags at the thought of becoming lasagna and attempts to start a revolt, jumping onto a table and yelling at the children that they have been lied to and should leave.
+But in the doorway behind him stands an evil-looking, smug chef smacking flour off of his hands.
+That night, Venetian citizens sleep as the abandoned factory returns to operation until sunrise with the black car leaving through the open gates.
+Back home in the UK, Mr. and Mrs. King's lives improve without Timothy's mealtime tantrums; Mrs King notices Timothy is gone but finds herself happier for it, never telling her husband.
+When he goes back to work one morning, she prepares some lasagna for that night's dinner.
+It's implied that the lasagna is, in fact, their son.